This page may contain affiliate links. Learn More.

-Would your kids love to grow their own plant eco-systems at home?
-Help them build these DIY terrarium kit for kids.
+Would your kids love to grow their own plant ecosystems at home?
+Help them build this DIY terrarium kit for kids.
+Another great garden activity for kids.

 A terrarium is a miniature garden grown inside of a covered container.
 It’s low maintenance and easy to make.
 Kids can learn about life cycles, water cycles, evaporation, and precipitation.